ivopetkov/responsively-lazy/README.md

 ## Browser support

 The lazy loading works in browsers supporting the srcset attribute.
-As of Novembed 2016 that's [83.41%](http://caniuse.com/#feat=srcset).
+As of November 2016 that's [83.41%](http://caniuse.com/#feat=srcset).
 Unsupported browsers will load the image in the src attribute.
 That's the image search engines and social networks will find, so it's better to make it high resolution.

 ## License
 Free to use under the [MIT license](http://opensource.org/licenses/MIT).